povilaspanavas/ZCS-IC01-API-Java/README.md

 which means password is incorrect).

 Maybe someone would be able to benefit from it.
 At least, wouldn't need to copy code from pdf, add what's missing.

+Also, you can find original documentation and installation files in directory Documentation